eyal0/valgrind-false-positive/README.md

 The problematic loop which just adds up characters in the string is only for strings with more than 8 characters because it has a complex optimization in it: It uses [x86's SIMD](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions) registers, `xmm0` through `xmm4`, to add up all the bytes with less looping.
 I assume that the clang people did the measurements and figured out that this complex code is faster than a much shorter and simpler routine that does a lot more branching.

 I compiled the code both with and without the second call to `sigaction` and ran it with `vgdb`.
 What I discovered was that the second call to `sigaction` was causing more of those xmm SIMD registers to be marked as undefined by valgrind.
 Why?
 Well, stepping through the `sigaction` code with `vgdb` turned up some small usage of `xmm` registers in `sigaction`.
 That usage loaded into xmm registers from memory.
-I don't know what it did with it but some of what it read up was junk values.
-Though each time the reading into xmm was done from the same place in memory, the first time read it while it was defined and the second time didn't.
+I don't know what it did with it but the first time around, it read memory that had been previously set in the stack.
+And the second time around, some of what it read up was junk values.
+Although each time the reading into xmm was done from the same place in memory, the first time read it while it was defined and the second time didn't.
 I don't know how those values got marked undefined but it was only on the second go.
 Maybe due to some write that saved registers to the stack that weren't defined in the first place?

 # Aha, a bug!

 No, __not a bug__.
 Just having garbage in your registers isn't dangerous.
 After all, when you allocate an array, it starts with garbage.
 Even reading it is okay.
 Only when your code depends on it for observable output, for example, a branch.
 I also read up on the [x86 calling conventions](https://stackoverflow.com/a/18024743/4454).
 Turns out a function *is* allowed to foul your xmm registers.
-Programs must not rely on xmm registers being unchanged before and after a function call.  (aka caller-saved)
+Programs must not rely on xmm registers being unchanged before and after a function call (aka caller-saved).

 Anyway, the fouled information in the xmm registers was all zeros anyway because that part of the stack was always zeros in my testing.
 Maybe the clang optimization was faulty and Valgrind was right?
 One way to find out is to fill that xmm with garbage and see what happens.
 [That's what I did with some assembly code.](https://godbolt.org/z/6s1rTd).
 And sure enough, clang was giving all sorts of wrong answers!